 St. Louis, MO, USA — Not long before the grand re-opening of the museum at the Gateway Arch, Joshua Colover, CEO Aperture Films Ltd., treated us to a preview of the extensive media production work his company did on the project.
 Working closely with exhibit designer Haley Sharpe Design, integrator BBI and others on the team responsible for creating the re-imagined museum exhibits, Aperture produced all the media found throughout the guest experience – amounting to some 100 pieces.

-InPark is providing a series of articles and coverage about aspects of the St. Louis Gateway Arch refurbishment as it has been taking place over the past few years, with the July 3, 2018 grand re-opening of the museum as a major milestone.
-More such coverage will appear in the near future.
-See more: interview with Haley Sharpe Design; the Arch tram ride system gets an engineering facelift; the Gateway Arch museum grand reopening on July 3, 2018.
+InPark has been covering the St. Louis Gateway Arch refurbishment as it has been taking place over the past few years, with the July 3, 2018 grand re-opening of the museum as a major milestone.
+See more: interview with Haley Sharpe Design; the Arch tram ride system gets an engineering facelift; the Gateway Arch museum grand reopening.

 The Arch museum media adventure begins with the arrival experience as visitors descend through the new, light-filled entrance and view multiple large-screens that invite them to feel part of historic westward journeys.
 Visitors continue within the six exhibit galleries of the museum proper, then in the queuing and pre-show areas of the “Journey to the Top” tram ride, and in the spacious lobby.